-The Mickey Leland International Hunger Fellows Program serves as a living legacy to Mickey Leland (November 27, 1944 – August 7, 1989), a Member of Congress who made hunger and poverty a focal point of his work.
+The Mickey Leland International Hunger Fellows Program serves as a living legacy to Mickey Leland (November 27, 1944 – August 7, 1989), a Member of Congress who emerged as a passionate leader in the fight to eradicate hunger.
 Representative Mickey Leland died at the age of 44 in a plane crash during a humanitarian mission to Ethiopia.
 While his untimely death robbed the world of a true leader and advocate for the poor, his passion and dedicated efforts serve as inspiration and foundation for the Congressional Hunger Center’s anti-hunger work.
-In a memorial service for Leland, then House Speaker Tom Foley said:

 Mickey Leland was elected to the U.S. House of Representatives from Texas’s 18th district in 1979.
 He worked closely with Representative Benjamin Gilman (R-NY) to establish the House Select Committee on Hunger in 1984 and served as its chairman until his death in 1989.
 The Select Committee worked to generate awareness of national and international hunger within Congress and prompt a bipartisan effort to find solutions to hunger in the U.S. and around the world.
 During his time in office, Representative Leland led numerous humanitarian missions, returning to Washington, D.C. to relay to fellow Members of Congress his firsthand accounts of acute hunger in Sub-Saharan Africa.
 These efforts resulted in a significant increase in the U.S. response to the 1984-85 famine in Ethiopia.